Applications for the 2024 ELA program (August 25-29, 2024) are now accessible. Please note, the application deadline is May 15, 2024.

 During the ELA sessions, you will come together with some of the most promising state officials from across the region to share your knowledge and to learn from each other’s experiences.

 ELA convenes in Philadelphia, Pennsylvania, at the end of August.
-Participants receive four nights, with meals and program fees included, at the Logan Hotel.
+Participants receive four nights, with meals and program fees included, at the Hotel Monaco.
 Participants are responsible only for their transportation to and from Philadelphia.
 The schedule includes a lineup of dynamic speakers, university professors, leadership training, and countless opportunities for networking and relationship building.

 The Leadership Academy is designed for legislators, as well as legislative staff, executive branch, and judicial branch officials, primarily in the early-to-mid stages of their government careers.
 Members of the ELA Application Review Committee will look for applicants who demonstrate: